agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-4-24-Image-Classification.md

 We can have different probabilities for different pre-trained networks.
 For example, both ResNet50 and Xception networks give the “liner” label in the first place, but with different probabilities of 95% and 74%, respectively.
 This comparison of different pre-trained models may also give us a baseline of which model would be more reliable or suitable for our dataset; but of course, this needs an elaborate thinking.

-Just before wrapping this blog post up I want to share an anecdote about this post:

 Not only do models learn from us but we also learn from them.
 At least, I realized that this was true for myself as a non-native speaker of the English language when I searched for an image containing a “ship” on Google to test the classifier.
 After running my code, I ended up having the output image with the “liner” label which was more appropriate to name the object in the image.
 Apparently, computers can classify images better than I could possibly do. :)